AngangGuo/blog/content/posts/2022/Notes - Hugo Relearn Theme Usage.md

 Use this code to show the image from within `_index.md`:
 `![Magic](magic.gif?classes=shadow)`

-### FontAwesome Icons
+### Font Awesome Icons
+The `icon` shortcode displays icons using the Font Awesome library.

-You can use FontAwesome icons directly in your markdown file.
+You can use Font Awesome icons directly in your markdown file.

-Note:
-* Only [FontAwesome Version 5](https://fontawesome.com/v5/search) works with Relearn theme
+* Browse through the available icons in the [Font Awesome Gallery](https://fontawesome.com/v5/search?m=free).
+* Once find the specific icon, copy the icon name and paste into the Markdown content, e.g. `{{% icon heart %}}`
-* Find the icon and copy the HTML code, e.g `<i class="fas fa-wifi"></i>` and paste it into your markdown file directly
+* Alternatively you can copy the HTML code, e.g `<i class="fas fa-heart"></i>` and paste it into your markdown file.

+Note: Only Font Awesome version 5 works with the Relearn theme

+### Site Logo
+To change the site logo, create logo.html in /layouts/partials, edit the file contents and save it.
+The content of this file will show as site logo of the page.

 ## Multilingual & i18n
 ### Basic Configuration